passy/angular-masonry/README.md

 The bricks are registered at the directive through the `masonry-brick` CSS classname.

-The directive uses [`imagesloaded`](https://github.com/desandro/imagesloaded) to determine when all images within the `masonry-brick` have been loaded and adds the `loaded` CSS class to the element, so you can add custom styles and prevent ghosting effects.
+The directive optionally uses [`imagesloaded`](https://github.com/desandro/imagesloaded) to determine when all images within the `masonry-brick` have been loaded and adds the `loaded` CSS class to the element, so you can add custom styles and prevent ghosting effects.